By Amy O’Hair

 Before it was diverted into the drains—probably in the 1920s after improvements to streets and sewers—Sunnyside had a tributary of Islais Creek running through it.
 Sounds bucolic perhaps, but it seems mostly to have been a nuisance to residents, and for one man, his death-trap.

-When thinking about the past waterways of San Francisco, it is important to bear in mind that the season and the year had everything to do with how much water–or even if any water–flowed in any given creek.
+When thinking about the past waterways of San Francisco, it is important to bear in mind that the season and the year had everything to do with how much water—or even if any water—flowed in any given creek.
 The actual path could shift from year to year, as shown from comparing historical maps of the peninsula before development.
 Man-made changes to the land also moved creek routes.
 Our tributary may well have been a dribble or completely dry much of the year.
-Photos of Sunnyside in its first decades uniformly show a barren landscape (see this photo at end); no clumps of trees that give away the consistent presence of water to draw on.
+Photos of Sunnyside in its first decades uniformly show a barren landscape; no obvious clumps of trees that give away the consistent presence of water to draw on.
 However, newspaper reports suggest that when the rains came, it flowed, and was a force to be reckoned with in Sunnyside.
 It wound its way along this path:

 Impassable Roads and Broken Bridges

 A century ago, during winter, the waters consistently created a great muddy mess at that intersection on Monterey—at least for the horse carriages that constituted traffic at the time.
 From there the creek flowed on through the 200 block of Hearst on the north, sometimes flooding residents’ backyards, according to the recollection of one longtime resident in an oral history.
 At the corner of Hearst and Detroit, it pooled–I find at least two reports that it was dammed here, for reasons that are not clear.
 The 1905 map below shows the pooling, and a small bridge near this intersection, as well as another bridge further along in its path at about 105 Flood Ave.